Knee Meniscus

 The knee meniscus is a special layer of cartilage that lines the knee joint.

-The job of the meniscus is to cushion the knee joint and transfer forces between the tibia and femur, the thigh and shin bones.
+The function of the meniscus is to cushion the knee joint and transfer forces between the tibia and femur, the thigh and shin bones.

 Most of the joints in our body are lined with a thin layer of articular cartilage, made of collagen and chondroitin.
 This provides a smooth surface over the bones allowing smooth movement.